emuise/code-structProdSem/scripts/manuscript/manuscript.md

 Figure 1: Location of Biogeoclimatic Ecosystem Classification (BEC) zones in British Columbia.

+Figure 2: Flow diagram of the data to indicators to results pipeline implemented in this study.

-Figure 2: A) Axis loadings from redundancy analysis (RDA) of primary and modelled forest structure variables on the dynamic habitat indices (DHIs).
+Figure 3: A) Axis loadings from redundancy analysis (RDA) of primary and modelled forest structure variables on the dynamic habitat indices (DHIs).
 B) Results from variation partitioning of primary and modelled forest structure variables on the DHIs.
 Both visualized analyses are across the entire dataset.
 See supplementary information for results from each Biogeoclimatic Ecosystem Classification zone and forest type.

-Figure 3: Stacked bar plot showing the proportion of the variation in the Dynamic Habitat Indices (DHIs) explained by primary, modelled, and the overlap between primary and modelled structure variables across the stratified and overall datasets.
+Figure 4: Stacked bar plot showing the proportion of the variation in the Dynamic Habitat Indices (DHIs) explained by primary, modelled, and the overlap between primary and modelled structure variables across the stratified and overall datasets.

-Figure 4: Parallel coordinate plots of average significant loading strength by Biogeoclimatic Ecosystem Classification (BEC) group, forest type, and British Columbia.
+Figure 5: Parallel coordinate plots of average significant loading strength by Biogeoclimatic Ecosystem Classification (BEC) group, forest type, and British Columbia.
 Note the varying y axes.

-Figure 5: False colour maps by Biogeoclimatic Ecosystem Classification (BEC) zone of axis loadings for the first redundancy analysis (RDA) axis (A and B) and second RDA axis (C and D).
+Figure 6: False colour maps by Biogeoclimatic Ecosystem Classification (BEC) zone of axis loadings for the first redundancy analysis (RDA) axis (A and B) and second RDA axis (C and D).
 Colour values are normalized to the maximum loading of each variable.
 A and C show axis loadings for